terrysmalone/GenieChess/README.md

 #### Scoring ####

-The scoring criteria is taken from an external xml file, giving the scores ..............
+The scoring criteria is taken from an external xml file, attributing values to certain characteristics.

-The location should be given at........

-If no location is given the default will be......

-* TODO list implemented and to implement features
+These range from piece values, to positional advantages, to strategical factors

 #### Move searching ####

-##### AlphaBeta #####

-The search strategy used is alpha beta [Add description]
+The search strategy used is a negamax implementation alpha beta pruning with iterative deepening.

-* Iterative deepening
+##### Iterative deepening #####

+Iterative deepening starts by searching for the best move at a depth of one, while increasing the depth up to the max search depth (or allowed time).
+At the beginning of every new depth search the moves are ordered by their scores in the previous depth search.
+The idea behind this is to increase the number of pruned branches by starting with the highest scoring moves first.
+This should negate the extra searches that would normally be required from running the search multiple times.

 * Transposition table
 * Check extensions
 * Null move pruning
-* Move ordering - OrderSimple - OrderByMVVLVA - OrderByScore
+* Move ordering - Most Valuable Victim - Least Valuable Aggressor
 * Killer moves
 * Zobrist hashing